BRATTLEBORO -- Let's talk about death.

 Members of the public are welcome to take part in a night of conversation with friends or strangers seated at tables in Amy's, enjoying food and drinks and sharing thoughts about any aspect of death, from fears of facing it, to hopes for the after-life.

 If that all sounds a little grim to you, take heart.
 In other places around the world where death cafés have been tried, participants leave feeling uplifted.

 "Death is about life.
 In Western culture and certainly in American culture, we like to hold back.
 Dying is living.
 Dying informs living," said Cheryl Richards, hospice care coordinator & bereavement care counselor at Brattleboro Area Hospice.
 "If we can, as individuals, groups or communities, start letting in the concept of death in easy little increments, we start to learn how to live more meaningfully."

 At Thursday's Death Café, people will be seated at tables and encouraged to talk about death, dying, grief, bereavement, near-death experiences and anything else.
-People from Brattleboro Area Hospice will be on hand to help guide the conversation and perhaps get people started.

 From there, the conversations will flow where they will, in a safe, respectful, relaxed and confidential atmosphere.
 A Death Café is not a support group, or a counseling session or even a workshop.
 It's simply a group of community members coming together in a relaxed atmosphere, sipping drinks, munching treats and sharing thought-provoking and life-affirming conversation.